EPPO Global Database

 Some crops have been reported as non-hosts or poor hosts for M. enterolobii, including Euterpe oleracea (Assai palm), Persea americana (avocado), Brassica oleracea (cabbage), Anacardium occidentale (cashew), Annona cherimola (cherimoya) Cocos nucifera (coconut), Allium sativum (garlic), Citrus × paradisi (grapefruit), Citrus limonia (lemon ‘Cravo’), Citrus volkameriana (lemon ‘Volkameriano), Zea mays subsp. mays (maize), Mangifera indica (mango), Olea europaea (olive), most of the Passiflora spp. (passion fruit), Arachis hypogaea (peanut), Citrus reticulata (tangerine ‘Cleopatra’), Citrus trifoliata (trifoliata), Citrus × aurantium (sour orange), Averrhoa carambola (starfruit), Fragaria × ananassa (strawberry), Citrus sunki (tangerine ‘Sunki’), and Allium fistulosum (Welsh onion) (Rammah & Hirschmann, 1988; Guimaraes et al., 2003; Rodriguez et al., 2003; Brito et al., 2004; Bitencourt & Silva, 2010; Dias et al., 2010a; Rosa et al., 2012; Freitas et al., 2014; 2017).

-Host list: Abelmoschus esculentus, Acalypha australis, Ajuga reptans, Alysicarpus vaginalis, Amaranthus hybridus, Amaranthus tricolor, Angelonia angustifolia, Antirrhinum majus, Apium graveolens, Artocarpus heterophyllus, Basella alba, Beta vulgaris, Bidens pilosa, Brachychiton sp., Brassica oleracea var. botrytis, Brugmansia hybrids, Brugmansia, Buddleia davidii, Camellia oleifera, Cannabis sativa, Capsicum annuum, Carica papaya, Caryopteris x clandonensis, Celosia argentea, Centrosema sp., Cereus fernambucensis, Cereus hildmannianus, Citrullus lanatus, Citrus maxima, Coffea arabica, Coleus scutellarioides, Corchorus olitorius, Coriandrum sativum, Cucumis sativus, Cucurbita moschata, Daucus carota, Dioscorea rotundata, Elaeocarpus decipiens, Enterolobium contortisiliquum, Erechtites hieraciifolius, Eryngium foetidum, Euphorbia heterophylla var. cyathophora, Euphorbia prostrata, Euphorbia pulcherrima, Euphorbia punicea, Euphorbia tirucalli, Ficus sp., Gardenia jasminoides, Glycine max, Gossypium hirsutum, Hydrocotyle bonariensis, Ipomoea batatas, Ixora chinensis, Jatropha urens, Lagerstroemia indica, Lampranthus sp., Lantana camara, Lantana montevidensis, Ligustrum sp., Luffa aegyptiaca, Malpighia emarginata, Malpighia glabra, Manihot esculenta, Maranta arundinacea, Melaleuca linearis, Melaleuca viminalis, Morella cerifera, Morinda citrifolia, Morus alba, Morus celtidifolia, Morus nigra, Morus, Musa sp., Nicotiana tabacum, Ocimum basilicum, Oeceoclades maculata, Ormosia hosiei, Passiflora edulis, Passiflora mucronata, Paulownia elongata, Pentas lanceolata, Perilla frutescens var. crispa, Phaseolus vulgaris, Physalis peruviana, Platostoma palustre, Psidium guajava, Rosa sp., Rotheca myricoides, Sageretia, Salix x pendulina f. salamonii, Samanea saman, Selenicereus costaricensis, Selenicereus megalanthus, Senna alata, Senna occidentalis, Solandra maxima, Solanum americanum, Solanum lycopersicum, Solanum macrocarpon, Solanum melongena, Solanum nigrum, Solanum pseudocapsicum, Solanum quitoense, Solanum scabrum, Solanum tuberosum, Stenocereus queretaroensis, Syngonium sp., Syzygium aromaticum, Syzygium, Talinum fruticosum, Tecoma capensis, Thunbergia sp., Tibouchina sp., Ulmus parvifolia, Zelkova serrata, Zelkova, Zingiber officinale, Ziziphus jujuba
+Host list: Abelmoschus esculentus, Acalypha australis, Ajuga reptans, Alysicarpus vaginalis, Amaranthus hybridus, Amaranthus tricolor, Angelonia angustifolia, Antirrhinum majus, Apium graveolens, Artocarpus heterophyllus, Basella alba, Beta vulgaris, Bidens pilosa, Brachychiton sp., Brassica oleracea var. botrytis, Brugmansia hybrids, Brugmansia, Buddleia davidii, Camellia oleifera, Cannabis sativa, Capsicum annuum, Carica papaya, Caryopteris x clandonensis, Celosia argentea, Centrosema sp., Cereus fernambucensis, Cereus hildmannianus, Citrullus lanatus, Citrus maxima, Coffea arabica, Coleus scutellarioides, Corchorus olitorius, Coriandrum sativum, Cucumis sativus, Cucurbita moschata, Daucus carota, Dioscorea rotundata, Elaeocarpus decipiens, Enterolobium contortisiliquum, Erechtites hieraciifolius, Eryngium foetidum, Euphorbia heterophylla var. cyathophora, Euphorbia prostrata, Euphorbia pulcherrima, Euphorbia punicea, Euphorbia tirucalli, Ficus sp., Gardenia jasminoides, Glycine max, Gossypium hirsutum, Hydrocotyle bonariensis, Ipomoea batatas, Ixora chinensis, Jatropha urens, Lagerstroemia indica, Lampranthus sp., Lantana camara, Lantana montevidensis, Ligustrum sp., Luffa aegyptiaca, Malpighia emarginata, Malpighia glabra, Manihot esculenta, Maranta arundinacea, Melaleuca linearis, Melaleuca viminalis, Morella cerifera, Morinda citrifolia, Morus alba, Morus celtidifolia, Morus nigra, Morus, Musa sp., Nicotiana tabacum, Ocimum basilicum, Oeceoclades maculata, Ormosia hosiei, Passiflora edulis, Passiflora mucronata, Paulownia elongata, Pentas lanceolata, Perilla frutescens var. crispa, Phaseolus vulgaris, Physalis peruviana, Platostoma palustre, Psidium guajava, Rosa sp., Rotheca myricoides, Sageretia thea, Sageretia, Salix x pendulina f. salamonii, Samanea saman, Selenicereus costaricensis, Selenicereus megalanthus, Selenicereus, Senna alata, Senna occidentalis, Solandra maxima, Solanum americanum, Solanum lycopersicum, Solanum macrocarpon, Solanum melongena, Solanum nigrum, Solanum pseudocapsicum, Solanum quitoense, Solanum scabrum, Solanum tuberosum, Stenocereus queretaroensis, Syngonium sp., Syzygium aromaticum, Syzygium, Talinum fruticosum, Tecoma capensis, Thunbergia sp., Tibouchina sp., Ulmus parvifolia, Zelkova serrata, Zelkova, Zingiber officinale, Ziziphus jujuba

 GEOGRAPHICAL DISTRIBUTION 2020-09-03